 Do universal wiper blades work on an Audi?

 They might physically fit, but they often fail to provide correct pressure or connector compatibility.
 Exact-fit blades are recommended.
+Universal wiper blades with swappable or generic connectors are not recommended for most modern Audi models.
+They might be cheaper but you will pay in the long run with damage to your wiper arms, wiper motor or glass.

-Do newer Audi models require beam-style blades?
+Do newer Audi models require Beam style blades?

-Many recent models come with beam-style blades from the factory.
+Yes, many recent models come with high performance Aero Beam style blades from the factory.
 Confirm on your specific vehicle by selecting your exact model on our vehicle finder.
+If you have an older Audi, you can also upgrade to the High Performance Aero Beam blades which will improve performance over the old metal frame wiper types.

 Conclusion

-Choosing the right wiper blades for your Audi is about more than just size, it’s about ensuring the perfect fit, reliable performance, and long-term durability.
-Verify compatibility for your specific model, select high-quality materials, and follow proper installation and maintenance steps.
+Choosing the right wiper blades for your Audi is about more than just size, itβs about ensuring the perfect fit, reliable performance, and long term durability.
+Verify compatibility for your specific model, select high quality materials, and follow proper installation and maintenance steps.
 You can find the correct fitment quickly using the Audi brand page.
 If you need assistance, our team is always ready to help through the Contact page.

 Clear vision is one of the simplest yet most important upgrades you can make and the right wiper blades make all the difference to your safety and driving comfort.